arunoruto/durst/README.md

 ## Getting Started

-This section provides instructions on setting up prost locally.
+This section provides instructions on setting up durst locally.
 Follow these simple steps to get a local copy up and running.

 ### Prerequisites